-Botnets represent one of the most aggressive threats against cyber security.
-Therefore, botnet traffic analysis is one the main approaches to study and classify such threats.
-Different techniques using different feature sets were proposed for botnet traffic analysis and classification.
+Abstract-Botnets represent one of the most aggressive threats against cyber security.
+Different techniques using different feature sets have been proposed for botnet traffic analysis and classification.
 However, no work has been performed to study the effect of such differences.
-In this work, we perform a systematic study on the effect of (if any) these feature sets differences employed in such works.
-To this end, we explore five different traffic flow exporters (each with a different set of flow features) using two different protocol filters (HTTP and DNS) and five different classifiers.
+In this paper, we perform a study on the effect of (if any) the feature sets of network traffic flow exporters.
+To this end, we explore five different traffic flow exporters (each with a different set of flow features) using two different protocol filters [Hypertext Transfer Protocol (HTTP) and Domain Name System (DNS)] and five different classifiers.
 We evaluate all these on eight different botnet traffic data sets.
-Our results indicate that the use of a flow exporter and a protocol filter does indeed have an effect on the performance of botnet traffic classification.
+Our results indicate that the use of a flow exporter and a protocol filter indeed has an effect on the performance of botnet traffic classification.
+Experimental results show that the best performance is achieved using Tranalyzer flow exporter and HTTP filter with the C4.5 classifier.

-Index Terms

-Traffic flow analysis, flow exporters, protocol filters, botnet traffic classification.
+Index Terms-Botnet, flow exporters, protocol filters, traffic classification, traffic flow analysis.